synap5e/crash_tournament/README.md

 ### Threading Model

 What runs in parallel:
-- Judge evaluations (`judge.evaluate_group()`) run concurrently in worker threads
+- Judge evaluations (`judge.evaluate_matchup()`) run concurrently in worker threads
 - Each worker handles one group at a time, reading crash files and invoking the judge
 - With judges taking 1+ minutes per evaluation, workers do the heavy lifting

 What runs sequentially:
 - Result processing (storage writes, ranker updates) happens in the main thread
 - Failure tracking and abort checks run serially after each evaluation completes
-- Snapshots are saved between rounds, never during parallel execution
+- Snapshots are saved periodically, never during parallel execution

 How it works:
-1. Main thread submits all groups in a round to the thread pool
+1. Main thread submits matchups incrementally to the thread pool
 2. Workers execute judge calls concurrently (1+ minute each)
 3. Main thread blocks waiting for next result using `as_completed()`
 4. When a worker finishes, main thread wakes up, processes that result (~milliseconds)